andreghattas13/extended-blazegraph-runner/README.md

 # blazegraph-runner

+This repository extends the code that can be found at https://github.com/balhoff/blazegraph-runner.git.

 `blazegraph-runner` provides a simple command-line wrapper for the [Blazegraph](https://www.blazegraph.com) open source RDF database.
 It provides operations on an "offline" database, so that you can easily load data or execute queries against a Blazegraph journal file, without needing to run it as an HTTP SPARQL server.